Methodological Aspects on Model Validation: Knowing the Error

 10 fold CV, repeated 5 times.
 Other:

 5 fold CV, repeated 3 times.

 And using the average of the desired metric.
 It's also recommended to use the

 ROC for being less biased to unbalanced target variables.

 Since these validation techniques are time consuming, consider choosing a model which will run fast, allowing model tunning, testing different configurations, trying different variables in a "short" amount of time.
 Random Forest are an excellent option which gives fast and accurate results.
 Ref. .

-Another good option is: gradient boosting machines, it has more paramaters to tune than random forest, but at least in R it's implementation works really fast.
+Another good option is gradient boosting machines, it has more parameters to tune than random forest, but at least in R it's implementation works fast.

 Going back to bias and variance

-- Gradient boosting machine focuses on decreasing variance.
+- Gradient boosting machine focuses on minimizing variance.

 Don't forget: Data Preparation